gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileLabel.md

 To find the label ID:

-- **For the unified labeling client:** The label ID value is not displayed in the Microsoft 365 Compliance center.
+The label ID value is not displayed in the Microsoft 365 Compliance center.
 However, you can use the following Office 365 Security & Compliance Center PowerShell command to find this value: `Get-Label | Format-Table -Property DisplayName, Name, Guid`

-- **For the classic client:** The label ID value is displayed in the Azure portal, on the Label blade, when you view or configure the Azure Information Protection policy.

 For files that have labels applied, you can also run the [Get-AIPFileStatus](./Get-AIPFileStatus.md) cmdlet to identify the label ID (MainLabelId or SubLabelId).